 Benefits of HYTA in Michigan

-Gaining HYTA status in Michigan is life-changing.
+Gaining status for HYTA in Michigan is life-changing.
 It prevents a criminal record, which can have a detrimental impact on your future.
 Here are the main benefits of HYTA in Michigan:

-- Offense and hearing details sealed immediately from the public
+Offense and hearing details were sealed immediately from the public

 Without HYTA status, a criminal conviction can follow a person for the rest of their life and impact future employment, housing, and more.
 That’s why finding a criminal defense attorney to support your case is critical.